TechNerd2009/Shankar-Hangman-Game/README.md

 ## 🎯 Ready to Play?

-Clone the repo, open `index.html`, and start guessing!
+Clone the repo, run the program, and start guessing!
 Can you save the hangman? 🤔💀